We all know the classic Bahtinov mask: it allows to focus a bit more objective compared to visual star focusing.

 - collimate for concentric shadows on an out-of-focus star disk

-- focus almost to focus, look for irregularities and collimate again to have eccentricities to disappear
+- defocus slightly almost to focus, look for irregularities and collimate again as above to have eccentricities to disappear

 The last 3 steps require very small turns on the collimating screws.

 - With the tri-Bahtinov you repeat step 1 and 2 put on the mask and focus till one of the three pairs of beams is in focus